peta-pico/nanopub-services/README.md

     $ docker-compose up -d

+You should now be able to access the services via the subdomains defined above (you might have to restart your web server, e.g. with `sudo service nginx restart`).

 ## Updating

-Run this to update your system:
+Run this to update the services:

     $ ./update.sh